Saving money is important for many reasons

 Some choices are more suited for long-term objectives, because your money will be inaccessible for a period of time.
-If you want your savings to be available at any time, pick one of the options on the left.
+For your short-term goals, you’ll want your money to be accessible at any time.

 If your goal is less than one or two years away, your best bet is to keep your savings in a checking or savings account, online savings account, high-yield savings account, certificate of deposit or money market account.
 (Putting your savings in a piggy bank or home safe may be convenient, but the risk of loss is greater, and you won’t get any return on your money!)

 Having a savings plan in place will help you stay on track with your financial goals.
 Here are 5 steps to create your own savings plan:

 3. Add your monthly savings goal as a budget category

 4. Open a separate savings account